 1. How do RLPs work – in simple terms?

-Relevant life policies (RLPs) provide a tax-efficient death-in-service benefit specifically for directors (and other employees) operating through limited companies.
-This type of policy pays out a lump sum cash payment to the director’s nominated beneficiaries in the event that the contractor dies while the policy is still active and premiums are up to date.
+This type of policy pays out a lump sum cash payment to the director’s nominated beneficiaries if the contractor dies while the policy is still active and premiums are up to date.

 The payout acts as a replacement for the standard death-in-service benefit that most employees would receive if they died while working for an employer.
-In this way, RLPs give directors a similar safety net to provide for dependents that is available to regular employees.

 2. Your limited company owns the policy, not the director